minnay/minnayao.github.io/pairing.md

 # Pair programming is a social skill

 ---
-class: middle
+class: middle, middle, inverse

-- Realise that it is a hard thing to do!
+#Realise that it is a hard thing to do!

-- Not everyone is born with the skill.
-You need to learn if you want it to be effective
+# Not everyone is born with the skill.
+You need to learn if you want it to be effective.

-- It will take time to pay off
+# It will take time to pay off

 <!-- it is a cooperative relationship that takes time to hone but ultimately pays off.
 As one blogger puts it, it’s a social skill that takes some getting used to.
 But like all acquired skills, once you’ve developed a taste, there’s no turning back. -->